Installation

 profiler_override_clusters: # <- optional dictionary mapping job cluster names to existing cluster IDs

-profiler_spark_conf: # <- optional spark configuration to use for the profiler job
+profiler_spark_conf: # <- optional spark configuration to use for the profiler workflow

 - name: default # <- unique name of the run config (default used during installation)